Jigeeshapaidipalli/stressbooster/README.md

 # stressbooster
-this is the end stress booster application
+This is the stress buster front end application